The Frontier Lord Begins with Zero Subjects: Light novel

 Written by Fuurou, The Frontier Lord Begins with Zero Subjects began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō on January 20, 2018.
-It was later acquired by Earth Star Entertainment who began publishing it with illustrations by Kinta under their Earth Star Novel imprint on October 16, 2018.
-The light novels are licensed in English by J-Novel Club.
+It was later acquired and published by Earth Star Entertainment with illustrations by Kinta under their Earth Star Novel imprint on October 16, 2018.
+The light novel is licensed in English by J-Novel Club.